eclipse-glsp/glsp-website-source/content/documentation/modelLoading/content.md

 Therefore, a request model action is handled as follows by the the _GLSP server_ (see also `RequestModelActionHandler`):

 1. Invoke the configured `SourceModelStorage` to load the source model from an arbitrary resource into the model state.
-2. Invoke the configured `GModelFactory` to transform the model state into the graphical model (GModel; see [GModelFactory]({{< ref "modelGeneration" >}})) that describes the diagram to be rendered.
+2. Invoke the configured `GModelFactory` to transform the model state into the graphical model, or GModel for short, that describes the diagram to be rendered (see also [GModelFactory]({{< ref "modelGeneration" >}})).
 3. Invoke the model submission to send the graphical model to the client.

 In this section, we’ll look at the interfaces involved step 1: the `SourceModelStorage` and the `GModelState`.

-Every GLSP server needs to provide an implementation of the `SourceModelStorage`.
+Every GLSP server needs to provide an implementation of the interface `SourceModelStorage`.
-Implementations of the `SourceModelStorage` interface are reponsible for loading source models from a specific resource, such as an EMF model, a JSON file, or a database, into the GLSP server's model state.
+Implementations of this interface are reponsible for loading source models from a specific resource, such as an EMF model, a JSON file, or a database, into the GLSP server's model state.

 The `ModelState` is the central stateful object within a client session that represents the information about the current state of the original source model.
 All other services and handlers may access the model state to obtain the required information about the model in order to perform their diagram editing tasks.